Getting started with UpCloud Crossplane provider

 See server status and wait until the resource has been created:

-$ kubectl get server.server.upcloud.io/example -w
+$ kubectl get server.server.upcloud.com/example -w

 NAME READY SYNCED EXTERNAL-NAME AGE